matfantinel/fantinel.dev/src/lib/posts/fixing-favicons.md

 slug: fixing-favicons
 title: How to fix your Favicons
 date: 2021-01-06
-excerpt: "Favicons suck.
-Luckily, there are ways to make them suck less."
+excerpt: 'Favicons suck.
+Luckily, there are ways to make them suck less.'
 tags: [Front-End, Guide, Favicon]
 ---